-Public Citizen serves as co-counsel at the petition-stage in the Supreme Court.
-The opposition to the petition argues that Medtronic’s petition should be denied because the appellate court’s decision is correct on the merits under this Court’s precedents and implicates no conflict among the circuits.
+Public Citizen served as co-counsel at the petition-stage in the Supreme Court.
+The opposition to the petition argued that Medtronic’s petition should be denied because the appellate court’s decision was correct on the merits under this Court’s precedents and implicated no conflict among the circuits.
 After considering the petition at its first Conference of the 2013 Term, the Supreme Court on October 7, 2013, requested that the Solicitor General file a brief expressing his views about whether to grant or deny the petition.
 In May 2014, the Solicitor General filed a brief recommending that the Court deny the petition and explaining why the Stengels’ claims are not preempted.
 In June 2014, the Court denied the petition.